 Admission: Highly competitive

-Once students have applied, they will visit Camas High School for an entrance exam, which tests their Math and English skills, and a group interview with a panel of current magnet teachers and students.
-Final acceptance into the program will be based on a review of their application and recommendation letters, overall GPA, exam results, and interview.
+Once students have applied, they will visit Camas High School for an entrance exam, which tests their math and English skills.
+Final acceptance into the program will be based on a review of their application and recommendation letters, GPA, and exam results.

-The goal of the MST Magnet program is to instill the underlying values, skills, and behaviors that will enable students to enter chosen careers in the fields of science, math and technology.
+The goal of the MST Magnet program is to instill the underlying values, skills, and behaviors that will enable students to enter chosen careers in the fields of science, math, and technology.
 The program will provide students with opportunities to conduct authentic scientific research and complete an internship in an area of interest.
-The experience will also position students to achieve success at institutes of higher learning.

 Admission: Open to all students who express interest until full or by lottery if interest exceeds the capacity.
 Our PBL program is housed exclusively at Odyssey Middle School and Discovery High School.

 *Program will expand to include grade 8 in the 2017–18 school year.*